AlexandrErohin/TP-Link-Archer-C6U/README.md

 - Wifi.WIFI_5G - main wifi 5G
 - Wifi.WIFI_GUEST_2G - guest wifi 2.4G
 - Wifi.WIFI_GUEST_5G - guest wifi 5G

+## <a id="supports">Supported routers</a>
+### Fully tested
+- Archer AX10
+- Archer C6
+- Archer C6U

+### Not fully tested
+- AD7200 V2
+- Archer A6 (V2 and V3)
+- Archer A7 V5
+- Archer A9 V6
+- Archer A10 (V1 and V2)
+- Archer A20 (V1, V3)
+- Archer AX50 V1
+- Archer AX3000 V1 (V2 - should work, but not have been tested)
+- Archer AX6000 V1
+- Archer C6 V4
+- Archer C7 (V4 and V5)
+- Archer C8 (V3 and V4)
+- Archer C9 (V4 and V5)
+- Archer C59 V2
+- Archer C90 V6
+- Archer C900 V1
+- Archer C1200 V3 (V2 - should work, but not have been tested)
+- Archer C1900 V2
+- Archer C2300 (V1, V2)
+- Archer C4000 (V2 and V3)
+- Archer C5400 V2
+- Archer C5400X V1
+- TL-WR1043N V5

+Please let me know if you have tested integration with one of this or other model.
+Open an issue with info about router's model, hardware and firmware versions.

 ## Thanks To
  - [EncryptionWrapper for TP-Link Archer C6U](https://github.com/ericpignet/home-assistant-tplink_router/pull/42/files) by [@Singleton-95](https://github.com/Singleton-95)